Independent Verification Overview

 Export it.
 Run our verifier.
 Detect tampering across the full permit lifecycle without requiring access to Keel’s internal systems.

 This playbook is for security and compliance reviewers who want to validate Keel’s audit evidence before procurement, during an incident, or during a periodic audit.
 You do not need Keel-internal access.
+Since v1.0.2, the verifier ships with the production trust root bundled — closure verification works on a fresh pip install keel-verifier with no key flags.
 You need the export artifacts, the public key manifest, and the standalone verifier.

 What independent verification proves